Ziganda to leave Athletic Bilbao

 But Athletic struggled for consistent form throughout the season and sit 14th in LaLiga with two matches remaining.

-Ziganda's departure was announced at a news conference on Friday (AEST), with president Josu Urrutia thanking the coach for his efforts.
+Ziganda's departure was announced at a news conference on Thursday, with president Josu Urrutia thanking the coach for his efforts.

-"It's a sad moment for me, but as Josu has said, the important thing is the club and I understand the decision," Ziganda said.
+"It's a sad moment for me, but as Josu has said, the important thing is the club and I understand the decision," Ziganda told reporters.

 "We have to put the club ahead of friends and it's a decision that I understand very much.